The weekend is approaching and all you can think about is a refreshing cocktail to hang out with your friends and put aside all the stress of work.

 Remember that despite being low-calorie, low-carb, and gluten-free drinks, these keto-friendly seltzers are not exactly "healthy."

-Their appealing nutritional characteristics only disguise the fact that they are still spirits that contain as much alcohol as a beer, so don't be overconfident.
+Their appealing nutritional characteristics only disguise the fact that they are still spirits that contain as much alcohol as a beer or wine, so don't be overconfident.

 Also, if you are doing keto for weight loss and maintaining a caloric deficit, you may notice that you become intoxicated faster than you're used to.
 The less food there is in your stomach, the more quickly alcohol will be absorbed.